OCA/partner-contact/partner_contact_in_several_companies/README.rst

 Partner Contact in Several Companies
 ====================================

-This module was written to extend the contact management functionality.
+This module extends the contact management functionality.
 It allows you to set several job positions in different companies per contact.

 Installation
 ============